MetaCubeX/mihomo/README.md

 ```

 ### DNS configuration
-Support resolve ip with a proxy tunnel.
+Support resolve ip with a proxy tunnel or interface.

 Support `geosite` with `fallback-filter`.